Library Faculty Position, Atlanta Campus

 Salary range from $50,000-$65,000 dependent on experience, education, and faculty rank.
 Appointment at faculty rank (Instructor/Assistant/Associate Professor) is on a 12-month contract renewal basis.

-Review of materials will begin immediately, with complete applications received by September 19, 2021, receiving full consideration.
+Extended posting: review of materials will begin immediately, with complete applications receiving full consideration by December 15, 2021.

 Any offer of employment at Georgia State University is contingent upon successful completion of a criminal background investigation.
 Georgia State University is an Equal Opportunity Employer and does not discriminate against applicants due to race, ethnicity, gender, veteran status, or on the basis of disability or any other federal, state or local protected class.